Is your baby suffering from itchy, dry skin?

 When mixed into water, the powder forms a milky white solution that is easier to apply and better absorbed into the skin.

-This solution not only soothes irritated and inflamed skin, but a soothing oatmeal bath also leaves a thin layer of protective barrier on your baby’s skin against skin redness, dryness, and further irritation.
+This solution not only soothes irritated and inflamed skin, but a soothing oatmeal bath also leaves a thin layer of protective barrier on your child’s skin against skin redness, dryness, and further irritation.

-How to Make a Colloidal Oatmeal Bath for Diaper Rash, Eczema, and Other Skin Conditions
+How to Make a Colloidal Oatmeal Bath for Diaper Rash, Eczema, & Other Skin Conditions

 First, let’s get your colloidal oatmeal ready.
-You don’t have to go out and buy this fine powder — you can just make it from your regular oatmeal at home!
+You don’t have to go out and buy this fine powder — you can just make it from your plain oatmeal at home!

 Making Homemade Colloidal Oatmeal